woleogounchi/resume-site/README.md

-# resume-site
+# Resume Site

- *A site displaying my resume as a web developer.*
+## A site displaying my resume as a web developer.

 This is a website build from a free bootstrap theme found online that I used and will improve continuously.